The Girl In The Fog: Is the Movie Inspired by a Real Murder Case?

 Picture Credit: Calogero Russo/LUZphoto/eyevine

 On November 26, 2010, Yara Gambirasio left her home at 5:15 pm to go to the gym, which is just a few hundred meters away.
-She was to drop off a stereo with her instructor, but after that, she never came back home.
+She was to drop off a stereo with her instructor, but she never returned home after that.
 Her body was found three months later, and in between this, a man was arrested and then exonerated with barely any other clue to follow up on.
 When Yara’s body was discovered, some DNA evidence was found on her clothes, and after parsing it through roughly 18,000 samples, a match was finally found.
-46-year-old local construction worker, Massimo Bossetti, was found guilty of Yara’s murder and was sentenced to life imprisonment, also losing parental rights over his children.
+46-year-old local construction worker Massimo Bossetti was found guilty of Yara’s murder and was sentenced to life imprisonment, also losing parental rights over his children.
 While the high-profile case was brought to an end, Bossetti insisted that he was innocent and that the DNA evidence had got it wrong.

 Read More: Best Italian Movies Ever